 Part of the National Association of Independent Schools, The Student Diversity Leadership Conference (SDLC) is an inclusive, multiracial, multicultural gathering of upper school student leaders (grades 9-12) from around the country.
 SDLC focuses on self-reflection, allyship, and community building.
 Led by a diverse team of trained adult and peer facilitators, participants will develop an appreciation of their own identities, build effective cross-cultural communication skills, better understand the nature and development of effective strategies for social justice, and practice expression through the arts, while networking with their peers.
 Visit website

 The WPC provides a challenging, collaborative and comprehensive experience.
 For the past 20 years the WPC has examined challenging concepts of privilege and oppression and offers solutions and team building strategies to work towards a more equitable world.
 WPC is a conference designed to examine issues of privilege beyond skin color.
 WPC is open to everyone and invites diverse perspectives to provide a comprehensive look at issues of privilege including: race, gender, sexuality, class, disability, etc.—the ways we all experience some form of privilege, and how we’re all affected by that privilege.Visit website

 Aim High is an award-winning summer program for middle school youth combines rigorous academics with a fun and highly supportive learning environment.
-It has been supporting students and families for 25 years.
+It has been supporting students and families for over 25 years.
 Read more about the history of Aim High and their connection to LWHS.

 BATTI is a two-year elementary school combined masters and credential program under the sponsorship of University of the Pacific, Stockton.
 Our students work as paid, full time assistant teachers in one of 25 independent schools in the Bay Area while taking credential classes two evenings a week.
 Close supervision from thoughtful, experienced mentors and supervisors creates an atmosphere of reflection, collegiality, and support.